pequilytics/spreadsheet-data-cleaning/README.md

 This repository contains only the **source code** for automation.
 No spreadsheets with real company or personal data have been or will be shared publicly, in compliance with data protection laws.

----
-Developed for Sales Ops and Commercial Intelligence optimization.

 ♡‧₊˚✧
 ### Developed by **Débora Tavares**